2026 Congress Scorecard Methodology

 Calculation

-For votes, a “yes” vote and a “no” vote hold the same weight, with a “present” or no vote counting as half of a yes or no vote.
+For votes, a “yes” vote and a “no” vote hold the same weight, with a “present” vote counting as half of a yes vote.
 Certain circumstances where a Member provides an explanation for a present vote or absent vote that aligns with USCPR Action’s position may also be factored into final considerations.

-While signing onto congressional letters are subjected to certain internal factors, USCPR Action believes it is important to include because of their impact on legislative processes and oversight authority.
-We recognize that some Members of Congress who most align with USCPR Action’s priorities may not sign onto a letter but fail to sign onto a letter.
-As a result, all legislative actions toward letters are the smallest weighted component of the overall grades.
+While signing on to congressional letters are subjected to certain internal factors, USCPR Action believes it is important to include because of their impact on legislative processes and oversight authority.
+We recognize that some Members of Congress who most align with USCPR Action’s priorities may sometimes miss an opportunity to sign on to a letter.
+As a result, all legislative actions toward letters are the smallest weighted component of the overall lifetime grades.
 Certain letters will be subjected to greater scrutiny or support depending on the subject matter or external entity that is seeking to advance it.

 Additional Factors